MichelVilleneuve/BrushDraw/README.md

 Color and options toolbars

 <img src = "BrushDraw toolbars.jpg" />
-Each colors when long press on the button display 5 extra shade to be selected.
+Each colors when long press on the button display 5 extra shade to be selected.<br/>
 The seekbar let you choses between 3 line thickness